 There are way too many vitamins, minerals and other nutrients that are absolutely essential for your body to function optimally.

-Eating 4-6 times per day will give you the best shot at obtaining the appropriate amount of micronutrients that you need.
+Eating 4-6 times per day will give you the best shot at consuming the appropriate amount of micronutrients that you need.

-This does not mean eating 4-6 servings of Cheetos and hamburgers.
-You need to eat 4-6 high quality, nutrient dense foods.
+This does not mean eating 4-6 servings of Bagels, Cheetos, and pizza.
+You need to eat 4-6 high quality, nutrient-dense foods.

 A Quick Word on Intermittent Fasting for Busy Professionals

-The opposite of consuming multiple meals per day is intermittent fasting.
+The opposite of consuming multiple meals per day is following the eating schedule known as intermittent fasting.
 This is a popular approach that many people are using to meet their dietary goals.

 I do not recommend this approach for busy professionals with unpredictable schedules.

 As we all know, this is usually not the case.
-Purposefully fasting with an unpredictable schedule is likely to result in high caloric restriction and nutrient deficiency.
-We have discussed this at length in Dietary Weight Loss Strategies for the Busy Professional.
+Purposefully fasting with an unpredictable schedule is likely to result in high caloric restriction, intense hunger and nutrient deficiency.

-Keep in mind, each meal doesn't have to be a full sitting.
-A nutrient dense snack could be sufficient for most people.
+Keep in mind, each meal doesn’t have to be a full sitting.
+A nutrient-dense snack could be sufficient for 1-2 of the meals

 -A carrot with almond butter

--1/2 of an avocado on a piece of sprouted grain toast
+-1/2 of an avocado on a whole wheat toast with hummus

--A small bowl of Greek yogurt with chia seeds
+-A bowl of Greek yogurt with chia seeds

 Many people say that they cannot eat breakfast in the morning because it is too early.
 You need to suck it up.
 A cup of coffee will not do.